krumplisbalhe/capish/README.md

 ## Back-end

-To run the back-end, in the project directory, run:
+To run the back-end, in the backend directory, run:

 `nodemon server.js`